MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/error-0x80090322-when-connecting-powershell-to-remote-server-via-winrm.md

 This article provides a resolution to the 0x80090322 error when connecting PowerShell to a remote server via Windows Remote Management (WinRM).

-_Applies to:_ Supported versions of Windows Server and Windows Client
+_Applies to:_ Supported versions of Windows and Windows Server
 _Original KB number:_ 4549715

 ## Symptoms